LilZgur12345/ProjectPenney404/README.md

 # Quick Start Guide:

 To view the probabilities and heatmaps, no setup is necessary.
 If desired, the number of trials and decks can be altered to easily debug/test things.
 Run the files in the following order to prevent NameError or ImportError.
 Visualization.py creates two pngs called totals_penney_game and tricks_penney_game.
+For reference, the heatmaps produced with 10,000 decks and no augmentation are also included in the main.

 Files included:

 `src/`

-- datagen.py: Code related to data generation and storage of decks in an npy file.
+- datagen.py: Code related to data generation and storage of the decks in an npy file.

 - helpers.py: The helper function debugger_factory and PATH_DATA, which are needed and imported across various other modules.